-betwee Guaranty (this "Guaranty") is entered into as of [] (the "Effective Date") by and en [], a [] ("Guarantor"), and [Party] (together with its successors and ted assigns, "Guaranteed Party").
-Recitals A. Guaranteed Party and [], a [] ("Obligor"), entered into that certain Power Purchase and Sale Agreement (as amended, restated or otherwise modified from time to time, the "PPA") dated as of [], 2020. В. Guarantor is entering into this Guaranty as Performance Security to secure Obligor's obligations under the PPA, as required by [Section 8.7] of the PPA.
-C. It is in the best interest of Guarantor to execute this Guaranty inasmuch as Guarantor will derive substantial direct and indirect benefits from the execution and delivery of the PPA.
-D. Initially capitalized terms used but not defined herein have the meaning set forth in the PPA.
-Agreement complete hereaft competed damage exceed payme Guarar and not herein, the pay Amour Guarar to all a Guaranty.
-For value received, Guarantor does hereby unconditionally, absolutely and cably guarantee, as primary obligor and not as a surety, to Guaranteed Party the full, ete and prompt payment by Obligor of any and all amounts and payment obligations now or ter owing from Obligor to Guaranteed Party under the PPA, including, without limitation, insation for penalties, the Termination Payment, indemnification payments or other es, as and when required pursuant to the terms of the PPA in an aggregate liability not to the following experiment of the Guaranteed Amount.
-The Parties understand and agree that any into by Guarantor or Obligor of any portion of the Guaranteed Amount shall thereafter reduce into a maximum aggregate liability hereunder on a dollar-for-dollar basis.
-This Guaranty is exocable, absolute, unconditional and continuing guarantee of the full and punctual payment, of collection, of the Guaranteed Amount and, except as otherwise expressly addressed is in no way conditioned upon any requirement that Guaranteed Party first attempt to collect yment of the Guaranteed Amount from Obligor, any other guarantor of the Guaranteed into any other person or entity or resort to any other means of obtaining payment of the meed Amount.
-In the event Obligor shall fail to duly, completely or punctually pay any inteed Amount as required pursuant to the PPA, Guarantor shall promptly, after giving effect applicable notice and grace, pay such amount as required herein. the terr pursua written Demand Notice .
-For avoidance of doubt, a payment shall be due for purposes of this nty only when and if a payment is due and payable by Obligor to Guaranteed Party under ms and conditions of the PPA.
-If Obligor fails to pay any Guaranteed Amount as required nt to the PPA for five (5) Business Days following Obligor's receipt of Guaranteed Party's notice of such failure (the " Demand Notice "), then Guaranteed Party may elect to exercise its under this Guaranty and may make a demand upon Guarantor (a " Payment Demand ") for such unpaid Guaranteed Amount.
+1. Guaranty.
+For value received, Guarantor does hereby unconditionally, absolutely and irrevocably guarantee, as primary obligor and not as a surety, to Guaranteed Party the full, complete and prompt payment by Obligor of any and all amounts and payment obligations now or hereafter owing from Obligor to Guaranteed Party under the PPA, including, without limitation, compensation for penalties, the Termination Payment, indemnification payments or other damages, as and when required pursuant to the terms of the PPA in an aggregate liability not to ] (the "Guaranteed Amount").
+The Parties understand and agree that any exceed [ payment by Guarantor or Obligor of any portion of the Guaranteed Amount shall thereafter reduce Guarantor's maximum aggregate liability hereunder on a dollar-for-dollar basis.
+This Guaranty is an irrevocable, absolute, unconditional and continuing guarantee of the full and punctual payment, and not of collection, of the Guaranteed Amount and, except as otherwise expressly addressed herein, is in no way conditioned upon any requirement that Guaranteed Party first attempt to collect the payment of the Guaranteed Amount from Obligor, any other guarantor of the Guaranteed Amount or any other person or entity or resort to any other means of obtaining payment of the Guaranteed Amount.
+In the event Obligor shall fail to duly, completely or punctually pay any Guaranteed Amount as required pursuant to the PPA, Guarantor shall promptly, after giving effect to all applicable notice and grace, pay such amount as required herein.

+2. Demand Notice.
+For avoidance of doubt, a payment shall be due for purposes of this Guaranty only when and if a payment is due and payable by Obligor to Guaranteed Party under the terms and conditions of the PPA.
+If Obligor fails to pay any Guaranteed Amount as required pursuant to the PPA for five (5) Business Days following Obligor's receipt of Guaranteed Party's written notice of such failure (the "Demand Notice"), then Guaranteed Party may elect to exercise its rights under this Guaranty and may make a demand upon Guarantor (a "Payment Demand") for such unpaid Guaranteed Amount.
 A Payment Demand shall be in writing and shall reasonably specify in what manner and what amount Obligor has failed to pay and an explanation of why such payment is due and owing, with a specific statement that Guaranteed Party is requesting that Guarantor pay under this Guaranty.
 Guarantor shall, within five (5) Business Days following its receipt of the Payment Demand, pay the Guaranteed Amount to Guaranteed Party.